-The Outreach team are based at this site.
-The apportionment has been calculated on the utilities costs for the site as a percentage of the floor area that the Outreach team are occupying against the floor area of the whole site.
-A playgroup also uses the hall each morning so this is also built into the apportionment calculation.
-The trust will only reclaim VAT on 66.4% () of the heat, water, light & power costs for St Christophers.
+The traded services team use the portacabin at this site.
+The apportionment has been calculated on the utilities costs for the site as a percentage of the floor area that the traded services team are occupying against the floor area of the whole site.
+The trust will only reclaim VAT on 75.25% (\) of the heat, water, light & power costs for First Base Ipswich Academy.
+In addition, VAT will not be reclaimed on any services/goods purchased for financial gain to the Trust, this includes traded services